johnnysands/agentgraph/README.md

 # AgentGraph

-Agent Graph is a generic execution framework to execute a DAG of dependent computations.
-It supports parallel execution and has two APIs: a simpler, more limited option called SimpleGraph, and a full featured option called DAG.
+Agent Graph is an experimental execution framework that aims to support the development of automated agents.
+It provides a computation graph that supports parallel execution.
+It comes with two APIs: a simpler, more limited option called SimpleGraph, and the full featured DAG API.

 ## SimpleGraph